 The Association arranges for a Multiple Listing Service (MLS) to be available for the use of MLS participants and subscribers, which shall be owned and operated by HRIS, a lawful corporation of the State of Texas, all of the stock of which shall be owned by Association.

 ARTICLE XXIII - COMMERCIAL INFORMATION EXCHANGE (CIE)

 Section 1 AUTHORITY

-The Association shall maintain a Commercial Information Exchange (CIE) for the use of CIE Participants and Subscribers, which shall be operated by a lawful corporation of the State of Texas, all of the stock which shall be owned by Association.
+The Association arranges for a Commercial Information Exchange (CIE) to be available for the use of CIE Subscribers and Users, which shall be owned and operated by HRIS, a lawful corporation of the State of Texas, all of the stock which shall be owned by Association.

 ARTICLE XXIV AUTHORIZED MEANS OF COMMUNICATIONS

 Wherever in these bylaws it provides for notices, communications or consents, the authorized means of communication or delivery of such notice, communication or consent shall include mail (postage thereon prepaid), hand delivery, facsimile transmission, and electronic mail.

 These bylaws were amended at the December 18, 2017 Annual Membership Meeting and such amendments shall be effective January 1, 2018.